barryclark/jekyll-now/_posts/2021-12-16-Principles.md

 This means that in most cases, recruiting a data scientist should be preceded by hiring a data engineer, who will be much better suited for building up the infrastructure that will support the forthcoming modelling efforts.
 With libraries like [sklearn](https://scikit-learn.org/stable/) or [PyTorch](https://pytorch.org/), any talented data engineer would already be able to build up a decent pipeline for predictions or estimations without a deep understanding of the models themselves.

-With the infrastructure already built up, a data scientist can then generate tremendous value, by capturing and accumulating marginal gains from guiding the creation of automated Q&A systems, ensuring consistency between data distributions [TODO: make clearer], and researching and putting in production new models.
-[TODO: add sentence about my opinion on putting models in prod, maybe ref https://eugeneyan.com/writing/end-to-end-data-science/#:~:text=Instead%2C%20I%20have%20a%20simple,methodology%2C%20and%20process%20that%20works.]
+With the infrastructure already built up, a data scientist can then generate tremendous value, by capturing and accumulating marginal gains from guiding the creation of automated Q&A systems, ensuring consistency between data distributions (distributional shifts are common with real world dynamic data), and researching and putting in production new models$$^2$$.

-Meanwhile, the data analyst's constant interactions with the end data, and accumulated experience can increase the engagement with and actionability of the data, and generate customer-side insights for improving the overall quality of the generated data.
-[TODO: this might be too specific, accumulated experience is unclear]
+Meanwhile, the visualisations generated, trends identified and domain expertise accumulated by a data analyst through its constant interaction with the end data can increase the engagement with and actionability of the data, and generate customer-side insights.
+This will definitely help improving the overall quality of the generated data, and make sure that it fits the business requirements.

-In the end, the compound efforts of a unified data team should produce the data visualisations, insights generation and domain knowledge required for any given task.
+In the end, it is the compound efforts of a unified data team that should produce the data visualisations, insights generation and domain knowledge required for any given task.

 Within this understanding of the data scientist role, and its strong ties to the other data positions, I tend to define the objectives of the data scientist as: